Vault (architecture)

 In architecture, a vault (French voûte, from Italian volta) is a self-supporting arched form, usually of stone or brick, serving to cover a space with a ceiling or roof.
 As in building an arch, a temporary support is needed while rings of voussoirs are constructed and the rings placed in position.
 Until the topmost voussoir, the keystone, is positioned, the vault is not self-supporting.
 Where timber is easily obtained, this temporary support is provided by centering consisting of a framed truss with a semicircular or segmental head, which supports the voussoirs until the ring of the whole arch is completed.

+The Mycenaeans (ca. 1800–1050 BC) were known for their tholos tombs, also called beehive tombs, which were underground structures with conical vaults.
+This type of vault is one of the earliest evidences of curved brick architecture without the use of stone arches, and its construction represented an innovative technique for covering circular spaces.

 Vault types

 Corbelled vaults, also called false vaults, with horizontally joined layers of stone have been documented since prehistoric times; in the 14th century BC from Mycenae.
 They were built regionally until modern times.

 The real vault construction with radially joined stones was already known to the Egyptians and Assyrians and was introduced into the building practice of the West by the Etruscans.
 The Romans in particular developed vault construction further and built barrel, cross and dome vaults.
 Some outstanding examples have survived in Rome, e.g. the Pantheon and the Basilica of Maxentius.

-Brick vaults have been used in Egypt since the early 3rd millennium BC. widely used and from the end of the 8th century B.C.
-Keystone vaults were built.
+Brick vaults have been used in Egypt since the early 3rd millennium BC, and were widely used by the end of the 8th century BC, when Keystone vaults were built.”.
 However, monumental temple buildings of the pharaonic culture in the Nile Valley did not use vaults, since even the huge portals with widths of more than 7 meters were spanned with cut stone beams.

 Dome

-Amongst the earliest known examples of any form of vaulting is to be found in the neolithic village of Khirokitia on Cyprus.
+Amongst the earliest known examples of any form of vaulting is to be found in the Neolithic village of Khirokitia on Cyprus.
 Dating from c.
 6000 BCE, the circular buildings supported beehive shaped corbel domed vaults of unfired mud-bricks and also represent the first evidence for settlements with an upper floor.
 Similar beehive tombs, called tholoi, exist in Crete and Northern Iraq.
 Their construction differs from that at Khirokitia in that most appear partially buried and make provision for a dromos entry.

 The inclusion of domes, however, represents a wider sense of the word vault.
 The distinction between the two is that a vault is essentially an arch which is extruded into the third dimension, whereas a dome is an arch revolved around its vertical axis.